clementpoiret/CPAI/README.md

 ### Model

 Currently used model is pretty basic.
-It's a stacked LSTM model taking an input of shape (2048, x).
+It's a stacked GRU model taking an input of shape (2048, x).

-There are 4 Gated Recurrent Units (GRU) layers of 256, 128, 64 and 32
+There are 4 Gated Recurrent Units (GRU) layers of 128, 64, 32 and 32
-neurons each, with a parametric relu activation function connected to a Dense layer (output layer) of 32 neurons with a sigmoid activation function.
+neurons each, with a parametric relu activation function connected to a Dense layer (output layer) of 5 neurons with a softmax activation function.

-As of now, the regressor is using a classical mean squared error loss function, with a rmsprop optimizer, a batch size of 32 and 128 epochs.
+As of now, the classifier is using a classical Sparse Categorical Crossentropy loss function with Sparse Categorical Accuracy as metric, with a rmsprop optimizer, a batch size of 64 and 64 epochs.

+**The model is now a Classifier to reduce model complexity.**

+The main goal changed: we do not try to predict future prices, but the overall trend for the next hours.
+To do so, y_train is the slope of a linear regression over 32 hours.
+Classes are then defined as:
+- 0, Very decreasing trend with slope <= mean(slopes)-a*std(slopes),
+- 1, Decreasing trend with slope <= mean(slopes)-b*std(slopes),
+- 2, Range with slope between mean(slopes) +/- c(std(slopes)),
+- 3, Increasing trend with slope >= mean(slopes)+b*std(slopes),
+- 4, Very Increasing trend with slope >= mean(slopes)+a*stp(slopes).

 ![model](model.png)

 *The model needs hyperparameters tuning.*

-Here is the resulting prices array with historical price (left), and prediction (right):
+Here is the resulting prices array with training historical price, and the two most probable predictions (bottom left):

 ![prediction](prediction.png)

+## Next step

 ## Note